fukurosan/raven-http/readme.md

 # Raven HTTP

-Example of a nodejs http server with some basic abstractions built without dependencies.
+Example of a nodejs http server with some basic abstractions built without dependencies apart from a minimal ts setup.

 I made this just for fun one afternoon, so take it for what it is!